 Applying personnel management in projects (approx. 1 day)

-Change management approach
+Apply a change management approach

-PRINCE2® principles (approx. 1 day)
+Applying PRINCE2® principles in context (approx. 1 day)

 Business justification